Homes for Ukraine Scheme privacy notice

 We keep personal data for as long as we need it to fulfil the purpose that it was collected for, and in line with any statutory or locally determined retention periods.

-Data will be retained for 3 years from date of last contact.
+Data will be retained for 3 years beyond the closure of the Suffolk County Council support service for Homes for Ukraine.
 At the end of the retention period the data will be destroyed securely.

 Automated decision-making and profiling

-The Home for Ukraine Scheme (Suffolk) does not use automated decision-making processes or profiling in respect of your information.
+The Homes for Ukraine Scheme (Suffolk) does not use automated decision-making processes or profiling in respect of your information.

 Your rights under data protection law